Asymptotic Theory for Regularized Estimation in Functional Time Series Models: The Yule-Walker Estimation

 where each $\rho_j^{kl}, j=1,\ldots,p; k,l=1,\ldots,d$, the $(k,l)$-entry of $\rho_j$, is a linear and bounded operator on $L^2([0,1], \R)$.
-Consider the case when each $\rho_j^{kl}$ is an integral operator, that is, there exists some square-integrable function $R_j^{kl}(s_1,s_2)$ on $[0,1]\times [0,1]$ such that
+Consider the case when each $\rho_j^{kl}$ is an integral operator, that is, there exists some square-integrable function $R_j^{kl}(u, v)$ on $[0,1]\times [0,1]$ such that

-for any $X\in L^2([0,1], \R)$. $R_j^{kl}(s_1,s_2)$ is referred to as the \emph{kernel} of $\rho_j^{kl}$, which captures the interaction between the $k$-th and $l$-th components of the functional time series across different lags.
-Of interest is to estimate all $R_j^{kl}(s_1,s_2)$ and utilize them to predict the subsequent unobserved samples.
+for any $X\in L^2([0,1], \R)$. $R_j^{kl}(u,v)$ is referred to as the \emph{kernel} of $\rho_j^{kl}$, which captures the interaction between the $k$-th and $l$-th components of the functional time series for lag $j$.
+In this way, an abstract operator corresponds to a bivariate function.
+Of interest is to estimate all $R_j^{kl}(u,v)$ and utilize them to predict the subsequent unobserved samples.

-\textbf{Continuous version of the Yule-Walker equations.}
+\textbf{Continuous version of the Yule-Walker equations}

-It provides a more practical framework for computation, which transitions the operator-based equations (\ref{eq: Y-W-C-1}) and (\ref{eq: Y-W-C-2}) into forms involving their corresponding kernels.
-Specifically, the equations are given by:
+It is more convenient to apply the Yule-Walker Equations~(\ref{eq: Y-W-1}), (\ref{eq: Y-W-2}) and~(\ref{eq: D_E form}) for calculations, whose forms transform from operator-based equations to those involving their corresponding kernels.
+Specifically, the equations are given by